 Another significant truth in this life is this: we will experience at least some despair, often caused by a misunderstanding, a lack of knowledge (ignorance), and the absence of hope.
 Interestingly, in the Book of Mormon, the Prophet Lehi’s dream/vision of the Tree of Life provides an insight into how we can deal with despair …so we do not have to always “endure” in ignorance.
 In Lehi’s dream (1 Nephi 8:5-8), he saw and rightfully obeyed “a man …dressed in a white robe.”
 As he followed the man, he found himself initially in a “dark and dreary waste” or wilderness.
 Additionally, the scripture records he “…traveled for the space of many hours in darkness.”
 So we read, Lehi obeyed and followed the man faithfully, yet he was “…in a dark and dreary” wasteland, not knowing where he was.
 Lehi was “enduring in despair.”
 At that point, the writer (Nephi) records that Lehi prayed unto the Lord for mercy.
 Not until then did Lehi behold the grand vision of the Tree of Life, one of the most glorious and enlightening analogies in the scriptures.

-Perhaps, as in Lehi’s dream, many of us trudge along through life, following the leader, striving to keep the commandments of God, distracted by the darkness, but “enduring” to the end.
+Perhaps, as in Lehi’s dream, many of us trudge along through life, following the leader, striving to keep the commandments of God, distracted by the darkness, and “enduring in despair.”
 However, light, happiness, and real joy in the Gospel come when we sincerely, faithfully, and regularly pray to the Father.
 Yes, we must continue to strive to follow the Lord and keep His commandments.
 However, we must also faithfully, regularly, diligently and with gratitude, pray to the Father for mercy and “further light and knowledge.”
 That way, we will “endure in righteousness.”
-We will gain knowledge; we will be filled with “…exceedingly great joy;” we will have greater happiness; and, we will have Hope!
+We will gain knowledge; we will be filled with “…exceedingly great joy;” we will have greater happiness; and, we will have Hope in the Future!

 Click HERE to return to my Index of Blogs page.